 What do I do if I’ve been exposed to someone with a confirmed case of COVID-19?

 The person who has developed symptoms should seek a COVID-19 test.
 If the individual tests positive, the health department will reach out to the patient’s close contacts.
-If you develop symptoms, you should self-isolate and seek a COVID-19 test at Community FirstCare or through the health department.
+If you develop symptoms, you should self-isolate and obtain a COVID-19.

 The Health Department investigates the exposure risk of all known COVID-19 cases to identify and communicate with anyone who may have been a close contact with the patient.
 If you are identified as a close contact and the health department contacts you, you will be given instructions to follow based upon your level of exposure.

 I believe I have symptoms of COVID-19.
 What do I do next?